Union Pacific West Line: Service

 On weekends, all trains run the full route to Elburn, with Metra operating 10 roundtrip trains on Saturday and nine on Sundays and holidays.

 Union Pacific is building a third track from West Chicago through all of Geneva.
 The project started in September 2022 and is expected to be finished in July 2024.
 The improvements are designed to ensure smoother traffic flow and reduce conflicts between commuter and freight trains.

 Beginning in 2023, the Union Pacific Railroad announced that commuter operations on all three of the Union Pacific lines would be transferred to Metra; the Union Pacific would continue to own and maintain the right-of-way.
 The transfer was initially expected to occur by Q1 2024; however, it was delayed by a year to May 16, 2025.

+There have been ongoing efforts to extend the UP-W to DeKalb, Illinois, which is home to Northern Illinois University (NIU).
+DeKalb is located outside the service area of the Regional Transportation Authority (RTA), Metra's oversight body.
+The most recent completed feasibility study was presented to the DeKalb City Council in May 2023.
+In November 2024, the Illinois Department of Transportation (IDOT) provided the City a grant to conduct further studies.
+Federal funds for additional studies were announced by U.S. Representative Lauren Underwood in April 2026.
+In the meantime, DeKalb Public Transit operates its Route 12 to the Elburn station and has seen significant ridership increases.

 Ridership

 Since 2014 annual ridership has declined from 8,423,188 to 7,883,185, an overall decline of 6.4%.
 Due to the COVID-19 pandemic, ridership dropped to 1,945,886 passengers in 2020 and to 1,486,536 passengers in 2021.
+The line's 4,037,778 riders in 2025 made it the fourth busiest Metra line.